-Printing conditions can be imported and exported from the Printing Conditions Explorer.
+Printing Conditions can be imported and exported from the explorer.
 All data including screens, curves, measurements, Quit Now and Continue Later records, etc. are part of the exported file.

-Screens and curves that are not part of a printing condition, can also be imported and exported.
+Screens and curves that are not part of a Printing Condition, can also be imported and exported.